zzzprojects/docs/entityframeworkcore.com/pages/getting-started/overview.md

 tags: getting-started history
 ---

-# EF Core Overview - Discover What is EF Core and Why You Should Use it
+# EF Core Overview: Discover What is EF Core and Why You Should Use it

 ## Introduction